reactjs/react.dev/content/docs/thinking-in-react.md

 The first thing you'll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
 If you're working with a designer, they may have already done this, so go talk to them!
 Their Photoshop layer names may end up being the names of your React components!

-But how do you know what should be its own component?
+But how do you know what should be it's own component?
 Use the same techniques for deciding if you should create a new function or object.
 One such technique is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

 Since you're often displaying a JSON data model to a user, you'll find that if your model was built correctly, your UI (and therefore your component structure) will map nicely.
 That's because UI and data models tend to adhere to the same *information architecture*.
 Separate your UI into components, where each component matches one piece of your data model.